 Reduce email interruptions

-Use an Internet blocker (such as WasteNoTime for Safari and Chrome or Leechblock for Firefox) to block email websites during certain hours.
+Use an Internet blocker (such as WasteNoTime for Safari and Chrome) to block email websites during certain hours.
 Or, use an add-on such as Boomerang for Gmail, which allows you to “Pause” emails during certain hours, which prevents them from showing up in your inbox until a set time.
 Set your phone to “fetch” email (rather than “push” email).
 Turn off email notifications on your phone and computer.
 Never leave email open in the background.

 Limit other computer interruptions (Mac users)